ClickHouse/dbt-clickhouse/README.md

 }}
 ```

-> [!IMPORTANT]
+### Limitations
+* When creating a refreshable materialized view (MV) in ClickHouse that has a dependency, ClickHouse does not throw an error if the specified dependency does not exist at the time of creation.
+Instead, the refreshable MV remains in an inactive state, waiting for the dependency to be satisfied before it starts processing updates or refreshing.
+This behavior is by design, but it may lead to delays in data availability if the required dependency is not addressed promptly.
+Users are advised to ensure all dependencies are correctly defined and exist before creating a refreshable materialized view.
+* As of today, there is no actual "dbt linkage" between the mv and its dependencies, therefore the creation order is not guaranteed.
-> The refreshable feature was not tested with multiple mvs directing to the same target model.
+* The refreshable feature was not tested with multiple mvs directing to the same target model.

 # Dictionary materializations (experimental)